swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   /// For all floating-point `x`, if we define y by:
   ///
   /// ~~~
-  ///    let y = Self(signBit: x.isSignMinus, exponent: x.exponent,
+  /// let y = Self(signBit: x.signBit, exponent: x.exponent,
   ///              significand: x.significand)
   /// ~~~
   ///
-  /// then `y` is equivalent to `x`, meaning that `y` is `x` canonicalized.
+  /// then `y` is equivalent to `x`, meaning that `y` is `x` canonicalized. var significand: Self { get }
-  /// For types that do not have non-canonical encodings, this implies that
-  /// `y` has the same encoding as `x`.
-Note that this is a stronger
-  /// statement than `x == y`, as it implies that both the sign of zero and
-  /// the payload of NaN are preserved. var significand: Self { get }

   /// Initialize from signBit, exponent, and significand.